tani/docs/knowledge/cont.md

 # Continuations in Programming Language

 We can use continuations everywhere.
-I lists the programming languages that have functionalities to use continuations.
+I list the programming languages that have functionalities to use continuations.

 ## Full continuation